-Early last December I found a message on my voice-mail from contributing editor Mark Bulwinkle, “Would you like to go see John today?”
+Early last December I found a message on my voice-mail from artist Mark Bulwinkle, “Would you like to go see John today?”
 He was talking about Oakland sculptor John Abduljaami.

 Over the years I’d seen examples of Abduljaami’s carved wood sculptures in Bulwinkle’s own studio and in Marcia Donahue’s home and garden in Berkeley.
 Both, I knew, were great admirers of his work.

-A few hours later, Mark and I were heading down West Grand towards the sculptor’s open air studio in West Oakland, an older part of the city which includes a mix of industrial, commercial and residential buildings.
+A few hours later, Mark and I were heading down West Grand towards the sculptor’s open air studio in West Oakland, an older part of the city that includes a mix of industrial, commercial and residential buildings.
 It also includes the Port of Oakland with all the rail and trucking operations for distributing the huge volume of freight handled by the port.
-The old residential neighborhoods of wood frame houses there are populated, mostly, by African Americans, although this is now changing.
-This is the part of town where sections of the Nimitz freeway collapsed in the Loma Prieta earthquake in 1989, an event which has permanently changed the area.
-The disruption caused by new freeway routing, along with other factors, initiated a spiral of redevelopment in which increasing economic pressure is driving low-income families out of the area.
+The old residential neighborhoods of wood frame houses that remain are populated, mostly, by African Americans, although this is changing.
+It's the part of town where sections of the Nimitz freeway collapsed in the Loma Prieta earthquake in 1989, an event that has permanently changed the area.
+The disruption caused by new freeway routing and other factors, initiated a spiral of redevelopment in which increasing prices are driving low-income families out of the area.

-As is the case in similar areas of other cities, artists had moved in, attracted by the low price of housing and studio space.
-Bulwinkle, in fact, had lived in West Oakland for well over twenty years.
+As happens in similar areas of other cities, artists had moved in, attracted by the low price of housing and studio space.
+Bulwinkle has lived in West Oakland for well over twenty years.

 Still, a trip to West Oakland always brought me some uneasiness.
-I remembered occasions in the past when one of my wife’s employees was mugged on his or her way to work, and it was always unsettling to witness the evidence of unemployment and other hardships endemic to the neighborhood.
+I remembered occasions when one of my wife’s employees was mugged on his or her way to work, and it was always unsettling to witness the evidence of unemployment and other hardships endemic to the neighborhood.

 These things bothered Mark, too.
-In talking about Abduljaami, he had remarked, “The story of John’s life is to look at the story of Oakland and my neighbors, and what happened to them in any large American city, particularly coastal cities; what happened to the African Americans all the way up to today.
-They came up from the south and now they are just getting pushed the fuck out of here.
+Once, in talking about Abduljaami, he'd remarked, “To hear the story of John’s life is to learn about the story of Oakland—and my neighbors—and what happened to them.
+It's the same in any large American city, particularly coastal cities—what happened to African Americans all the way up to today.
+They came up from the south and now they are just getting pushed the fuck out of here."

 Pulling up in front of Abduljaami’s place, he’s nowhere to be seen.
 It turns out he’d left that morning for Detroit.
 Mark had warned me that we might miss him.
-It had started to rain, and so returned to Mark’s studio.
-I followed him into his small kitchen where everything had been painted over with figures, faces, words, designs.
-Unexpected objects abounded.
+It had started to rain, and so we returned to Mark’s studio.
+I followed him into his small kitchen where everything had been painted over with figures, faces, words, designs; there were unexpected objects in all directions.

-But all that was the record of other moments.
-Today, the mood was more reflective.
-“What kind of culture would we have in America if it wasn’t for the African-American?”
-Bulwinkle asked, “—certainly in relation to popular culture.
-What the fuck would we have going on, German folk dancing?”
-There was the visual side, too.
-“Modern art has a tremendous debt to African art, which I don’t know if they even thought of as ‘art’ in Africa.
+But today, his mood was more reflective.
+“What kind of culture would we have in America if it wasn’t for the African-American?” he asked rhetorically.
+"Look at popular culture.
+What the fuck would we have going on, German folk dancing?
+And modern art has a tremendous debt to African art, which I don’t know if they even thought of as ‘art’ in Africa.
 It was much more a part of their whole life.
 I think that’s why they could part with it so easily.
 ‘Yeah, I’ll sell you this for a few bucks,’ and it would end up in Matisse’s studio!
 Because they could just make more of it!”

 A couple of weeks later, Abduljaami had returned and Mark and I drove over to see him.
 The artist worked in an area behind a chain link fence that had once been the parking lot for an old industrial plant for producing oxygen, of all things.
 That explained the steel tanks, pipes and the odd structure of some of the buildings on the site.
 The current owner of the property, Paul Discoe, a builder/designer specializing in traditional Japanese joinery, is a fan of Abduljaami’s work and makes the space available to him at no cost.
 Discoe also contributes material—timbers and portions of whole tree trunks unsuitable for his own projects—for John to use as he wishes.